anika2302/ML-reads/README.md

 - [Music and Audio](#music) - These topics are about combining ideas from language and audio to understand music

-- [Other list](https://github.com/mbadry1/Top-Deep-Learning) - Top deep learning Github repositories
+- [Other list](https://github.com/mbadry1/Top-Deep-Learning) - Top Deep Learning open-source repositories

 - [EOF / Conclusion](#conclusion)